cyberphone/CBOR.js/README.md

 _bidirectional_.

 To shield developers from having to know the inner workings of deterministic encoding, the API does all the necessary transformations _automatically_.
-This for example means that the `set` operations performed in the [Encoding&nbsp;Example](#encoding-example) could be swapped while the generated CBOR would stay the same.
+This for example means that if the `set` operations performed in the [Encoding&nbsp;Example](#encoding-example) were swapped, the generated CBOR would stay the same.

 ### Diagnostic Notation Support